dj311/epd-wm/README.md

 development boards using their SPI interface, but it also supports USB.
 I've been running and testing their
 [9.7 inch E-Paper Display](https://www.waveshare.com/9.7inch-e-paper-hat.htm)
 which can be pretty quick depending on the display mode.
+My hope is that using USB lets us push large updates to the display faster than if we were using a Raspberry Pi's GPIO pins (since USB is pretty high bandwidth).

 ## Project
 Status: